s3664099/Computer_Space_Games/readme.md

 **Moonlander**
 Basically a game where you need to land a ship on the moon.
 You control the amount of fuel you burn, and you can't land too fast, otherwise you will crash.

+**Monsters of Galacticon**
+You are confronted with one of four monsters, and have to chose a weapon with which to attack.
+After some complicated calcuations, the result of the attack is displayed.
+You start with a specific number of men, and once all men are dead you lose, unless you beat off all 8 monsters.

+**Alien Snipers**
+You need to solve a series of puzzles which are times.
+You are presented with a letter, and a number, and have to guess the letter that is the exact number of numbers past the letter.
+The guesses are timed, and once you press the key the guess is recorded.
+A score is kept.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game